Privacy of distributed optimality schemes in power networks

 where the diagonal matrices $\hat{\Gamma} \in \mathbb{R}^{|\hat{\mathcal{E}}| \times |{\hat{\mathcal{E}}|}}$ and $\bar{\Gamma} \in \mathbb{R}^{|{\mathcal{N}}| \times |{\mathcal{N}}|}$ contain the positive time constants associated with \eqref{eq4a} and \eqref{eq4b} respectively and $p^c_j$ is a power command variable associated with bus $j$ and shared with communicating buses.
 In addition, variable $\psi$ is a state of the \textit{Primal-Dual scheme} that integrates the difference in power command variables between communicating buses.
 The input for all active elements at bus $j$ is given by the local power command value $p^c_j$, via \eqref{eq4c}.

+{The Primal-Dual scheme aims to achieve two objectives through its dynamics.
+Firstly, it aims to ensure} that the secondary frequency control objectives, i.e. ensuring generation/demand balance and the frequency attaining its nominal value, are satisfied at steady state. {The latter follows by summing \eqref{eq1b} and \eqref{eq4b} at steady state over all $j \in \mathcal{N}$, which yield $\sum_{j \in \mathcal{N}} (p^L_j + d^{c,*}_j + D_j \omega^*_j - p^{M,*}_j) = 0$ and $\sum_{j \in \mathcal{N}} \zeta^*_j = \sum_{j \in \mathcal{N}} (p^L_j + d^{c,*}_j - p^{M,*}_j) = 0$ respectively, which} implies that $\omega^* = \vect{0}_{|\mathcal{N}|}$ from the synchronization of frequency at equilibrium, as follows from \eqref{eq1a}.
 The dynamics in \eqref{eq4a} enable the synchronization of the power command variables at steady state.
 This property is useful to provide an optimality interpretation of the system's equilibria.
-In addition, \eqref{eq4b} ensures that the secondary frequency control objectives, i.e. ensuring generation/demand balance and the frequency attaining its nominal value, are satisfied at steady state.
-The latter follows by summing \eqref{eq1b} and \eqref{eq4b} at steady state over all $j \in \mathcal{N}$, which yields $\sum_{j \in \mathcal{N}} D_j \omega^*_j = 0$, which in turn implies that $\omega^* = \vect{0}_{|\mathcal{N}|}$ from the synchronization of frequency at equilibrium, as follows from \eqref{eq1a}.
 It should be noted that the stability and optimality of the \textit{Primal-Dual scheme} \eqref{eq4} for a wide class of generation/demand dynamics, including those in \eqref{eq2}, have been analytically shown in the literature (e.g. \cite{kasis2017stability}).

 \begin{Remark} A shortcoming of the \textit{Primal-Dual scheme} \eqref{eq4} is the requirement for real-time knowledge of the generation and demand from all active units in the network.
 In practice, this would require the transmission of this information to a central controller at each bus, in order to calculate $\zeta_j$, exposing the local generation/demand profiles to a naive eavesdropper who intercepts these signals.
 The latter compromises the privacy of the prosumption profiles. \end{Remark}